kmandalas/spring-mongodb-graphlookup/README.md

 # Description
-This is an initial setup of a mini-app for testing tree/hierarchical data traversal with MongoDB.
+This is an initial setup of a mini-app for testing tree/hierarchical data retrieval and CRUD operations on Nodes, with MongoDB.

 # References
 - https://docs.mongodb.com/manual/applications/data-models-tree-structures/